 Employees can designate any regularly scheduled workday as a Floating Holiday.
 Employees can use this day at their discretion anytime during the calendar year (with manager approval).
 This day must be used during the calendar year, as it does not carry over.

-It's easy to request the floating holiday.
-Just log into Dayforce, click on "Time Away List", then click on "Request New Time Off" in the upper left hand corner.
+To request the floating holiday log into Dayforce, click on "Time Away List", then click on "Request New Time Off" in the upper left hand corner.
 Under the "Reason" drop down, you will see "Floating Holiday" listed as the second option.
 If you want to take a week off (5 days), you can pick Floating Holiday for one day, then do another request for four Vacation days.

 If you would like to review all the holidays for this year and related policies, please see below